 - As a research hospital, the doctors are pioneering new and innovative procedures that will make a lasting difference to children’s medicine.

-- U of M Masonic Children’s Hospital embraces a culture of quality and performance excellence and uses measurement and meaningful data to drive improvement.
-Their team based approach and high engagement matches very well with our culture at Innovize.
+- The hospital’s team embraces a culture of quality and performance excellence and uses measurement and meaningful data to drive improvement.
+Their team-based approach and high engagement matches very well with our culture at Innovize.

 - Innovize associates have an opportunity to donate both money and time, no matter how large or small, in a very meaningful way.

-- When volunteering at the hospital, Innovize associates can see many of the products they helped make being used to care for sick children.
-This connection makes everyone’s work more meaningful and purposeful.
+- When volunteering at the hospital, Innovize associates often see many of the products they helped make being used to care for sick children.

 Look for future updates on our News page as we take meaningful actions that support our purpose at Innovize, “Creating a culture and products that improve people’s lives”.